 Inside Nicaragua, expect to pay anywhere from $20-$50 USD or so for a mini bus or shuttle somewhere.
 For longer trips (to other countries), plan on paying $180-$250 or more.
 It may be easier to fly, so be sure to check flights if time is a factor; A flight might be the same price, but will get you there 8 hours earlier.

 To take a minibus, you can also look online: Tierra Tours is a widely-known tour and transportation service that may be able to help you out.

 Where Is The Bus Terminal in Granada?

-On the Granada page, if you click on the red pins on their map, a little pop-up will tell you some info about that station.
+If you need a little more direction, on the Granada page, if you click on the red pins on their map, a little pop-up will tell you some info about that station.
 For example, the"Terminal de Buses Granada - Managua (UCA)" is the bus you'll take to Managua (the first stop on your bus ride to Leon — where you can go volcano boarding!)

 That means you're pretty much ready for all those amazing vacations hiding in this country.
-Whether you want white-water rafting, hikes through dense jungles or dreamy beaches, this Nicaragua has you covered.
+Whether you want white-water rafting, hikes through dense jungles or dreamy beaches, Nicaragua has you covered.